Cancellation (broadcasting): Overview

+Whether the show is produced by the network or an outside company can also factor into a show's future; networks, especially in the 21st century, tend to prefer shows that are produced in-house, as they can take advantage of vertical integration and, in addition to making money from the first run of the show on the network, continue to profit from syndicating the reruns.
 A television series that attempts to tell a long, overarching story can be canceled even before it resolves all story arcs and broadcasts all of its planned episodes.
-For some series that may be canceled, the creators may try to end the current season finale on a cliffhanger to give fans the impression that the series truly is unfinished and needs to keep telling more stories, but even that may not work and can produce a strong bout of disappointment if the series is cancelled anyway.
-An example of this is UPN sitcom Moesha.

-Some series that are renewed and planned for another season can also be cancelled, such as The Electric Company and Transformers: Animated.

 Saved from cancellation

-Occasionally, a show may be revived, or brought back into production after being previously cancelled.
-Such was the case with Unforgettable, a CBS crime drama that was canceled in 2012, but was revived in the summer of 2013.
-Sometimes, one network may decide to air a series previously cancelled by another network.
-For example, Family Matters and Step by Step both moved from ABC to CBS in their final season of production.
-This is an uncommon occurrence, and few programs have successfully made audience gains when changing networks.

-In other cases, overwhelming fan response may lead to a show's revival.
-The original series of Star Trek was given an additional season after a letter-writing campaign from fans.
-Another successful letter-writing campaign helped revive Cagney & Lacey.
+A successful letter-writing campaign helped revive Cagney & Lacey.
 In 2007, Jericho was given an additional seven-episode order after fans mailed thousands of pounds of nuts to network executives (a reference to a pivotal line in the season finale).

 Strong home video sales and viewership on cable have also helped revive a series.
-Firefly and Police Squad! were revived in the form of theatrical films (an uncommon occurrence, since failed television series are usually not considered bankable movie material), Family Guy was returned to Fox, and Futurama (the volume 5 DVD cover touts the tag line "back by popular harassment!") returned in the form of straight to video films and a subsequent series of new television episodes for Comedy Central (although Comedy Central would later cancel the show itself).
+Firefly and Police Squad! were revived in the form of theatrical films (an uncommon occurrence, since failed television series are usually not considered bankable movie material), Family Guy was returned to Fox, and Futurama (the volume 5 DVD cover touts the tag line "back by popular harassment!") returned in the form of straight to video films and a subsequent series of new television episodes for Comedy Central (although Comedy Central would later cancel the show itself in 2013 before it was revived again for Hulu in 2023).
 Arrested Development was revived for a fourth season in 2013 (seven years after being canceled by Fox) as a Netflix Original Series, after episodes of its initial run proved popular on the streaming service.